MICLab-Unicamp/medseg/README.md

 # Modified EfficientDet Segmentation (MEDSeg)
-Official repository for reproducing COVID segmentation prediction using our MEDSeg model.
+Official repository for reproducing lung, COVID-19 and airway automated segmentation using our MEDSeg model.

-The publication for this method, **Multitasking segmentation of lung and COVID-19 findings in CT scans using modified EfficientDet, UNet and MobileNetV3 models**, has been published at the 17th International Symposium on Medical Information Processing and Analysis (SIPAIM 2021), and won the "SIPAIM Society Award". http://dx.doi.org/10.1117/12.2606118
+The publication original publication for this method, **Multitasking segmentation of lung and COVID-19 findings in CT scans using modified EfficientDet, UNet and MobileNetV3 models**, has been published at the 17th International Symposium on Medical Information Processing and Analysis (SIPAIM 2021), and won the "SIPAIM Society Award". http://dx.doi.org/10.1117/12.2606118

 The presentation can be watched in YouTube: https://www.youtube.com/watch?v=PlhNUD0Y4hg

-NOTE: We have also tried training this model in ATM22 (https://atm22.grand-challenge.org/).
-Airway segmentation is included, with also an argument (--atm_mode) to only segment the airway, using less memory.
-A short paper about this will be published in the near future.
+We have also applied this model in the ATM22 Challenge (https://atm22.grand-challenge.org/).
+Airway segmentation is included, with a CLI argument (--atm_mode) to only segment the airway, using less memory.
+A short paper about this is published in arXiv **Open-source tool for Airway Segmentation in
+Computed Tomography using 2.5D Modified EfficientDet: Contribution to the ATM22 Challenge**: https://arxiv.org/pdf/2209.15094.pdf

 ## Citation
-* Carmo, Diedre, et al. "Multitasking segmentation of lung and COVID-19 findings in CT scans using modified EfficientDet, UNet and MobileNetV3 models."
+* **COVID-19 segmentation**: Carmo, Diedre, et al. "Multitasking segmentation of lung and COVID-19 findings in CT scans using modified EfficientDet, UNet and MobileNetV3 models."
 17th International Symposium on Medical Information Processing and Analysis.
 Vol. 12088.
 SPIE, 2021.

     * @inproceedings{carmo2021multitasking,\
   title={Multitasking segmentation of lung and COVID-19 findings in CT scans using modified EfficientDet, UNet and MobileNetV3 models},\
   author={Carmo, Diedre and Campiotti, Israel and Fantini, Irene and Rodrigues, L{\'\i}via and Rittner, Let{\'\i}cia and Lotufo, Roberto},\
   booktitle={17th International Symposium on Medical Information Processing and Analysis},\